- Best Practice Guide: Five Steps to Drive Decision-Making Downwards

 As professional services organizations grow, processes have to be rethought.
 Rapid expansion can result in too many decisions being pushed upwards.
 This can lead to a previously dynamic and agile business slowing down, decision-making bottlenecks arising, and opportunities to take timely action being missed.

 Processes that may have worked when the organization was smaller can slow down as new staff join and others are promoted.
-There may be concerns that newer, less-experienced staff could make serious mistakes or omissions.
 A desire to keep control of the business as it expands and retain high levels of customer satisfaction and business performance can result in the concentration of power in a few hands.
 But if the CEO makes all the decisions the company’s ability to expand successfully will be impacted, regardless of what new technology is brought onboard.
+A few questions to consider:

 - How does the management team ensure that appropriate decisions are being taken?